clemcer/loggifly/README.md

 In this quickstart only the most essential settings are covered, [here](#Configuration-Deep-Dive) is a more detailed config walkthrough.<br>

-Choose your preferred setup method - simple environment variables for basic use or a YAML config for advanced control.
+Choose your preferred setup method - a simple docker compose with environment variables for basic use or a YAML config for advanced control.
 - Environment variables allow for a **simple** and **much quicker** setup
-- With YAML you can use complex **Regex patterns**, have different keywords & other settings **per container** and set keywords that trigger a **restart/stop** of the container.
+- With a `config.yaml ` you can use complex **Regex patterns**, have different keywords & other settings **per container** and set keywords that trigger a **restart/stop** of the container.

 > [!Note]
 In previous versions the default location for the `config.yaml` file was `/app/config.yaml`.
 The old path still works (so not a breaking change) but the new official path is now `/config/config.yaml`.<br>